dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Example

-The following code produces this diagnostic because the value `1` was matched in the preceeding case:
+The following code produces this diagnostic because the value `1` was matched in the preceding case:

 {% prettify dart tag=pre+code %}
 void f(int x) {